Use the form below to search the Health Library.

 sertraline causes no harm to the heart and can reduce symptoms of depression in people with heart disease.

 Patients that had access to treatment for depression had better recovery outcomes than those that did not.
 Patients with access had improved depressive symptoms, reduced numbers of second heart attacks, and less complications.

-In sum, any patient who has suffered a heart attack should discuss the risks of depression with their doctor.
+Any patient who has suffered a heart attack should discuss the risks of depression with their doctor.
 Likewise, patients with depression and no evidence of heart disease should be aware of all heart disease risk factors and should evaluate their individual risks with their doctors.

-American Academy of Family Physicians http:/.familydoctor.org
+Family Doctor—American Academy of Family Physicians http:/.familydoctor.org